SammyKrosoft/Investigating-and-Troubleshooting-Exchange-AutoDiscover/README.md

 ## Set, Start, Stop, and Get the FREB logs for the Front-End and Back-End autodiscover Virtual Directory

-  ### Set IIS autodiscover logging content and status codes
+  ### Set IIS FREB autodiscover logging content and status codes

 <details>
   <summary> Expand/Collapse </summary>